Shreya-1358/Generate_Occupancy_Combo_Golang/README.md

-# Generating Room level occupancy combinations for a hotel for given occupancy using Golang.
+# Generating Room level occupancy combinations for a hotel using Golang.

 ## Steps to follow:-